duoshuo/php-cassandra/README.md

 // Return a SplFixedArray containing a specified index column from the result set.
 $col = $response->fetchCol();		// SplFixedArray

+// Return a assoc array with key-value pairs, the key is the first column, the value is the second column.
+$col = $response->fetchPairs();		// assoc array

 // Return the first row of the result set.
 $row = $response->fetchRow();		// ArrayObject